 The least invasive and cheapest way to test for SIBO is to order a dual breath test.
 Most gastroenterologists can prescribe one, and you can also order one online (which may be cheaper).

 If you order a SIBO test from your doctor or elsewhere, ensure that it is a dual SIBO test, which tests for methane and hydrogen.
-There aren’t many great breath tests for hydrogen-sulfide SIBO yet, though Gemelli Biotech carries one.
+There aren’t many great breath tests for hydrogen-sulfide small intestine bacterial overgrowth yet, though Gemelli Biotech carries one.

 The breath test is pretty straightforward.
 You follow a plain diet for one day before the test.
 The following day, you drink a sweet, odd-tasting liquid.
 Next, you blow into a tube for a few seconds every 15 minutes over a few hours.